-De Rosee Sa have designed a house on the site of a former garage located in an awkward space between rear terraced gardens and a row of 16 west-London garages.
-The owners of the site live across the road and originally bought it to prevent it from being developed.
+De Rosee Sa have designed a house on the site of a former garage in West London.
+The site is narrow and deep, located between terraced gardens on one side and a row of 16 lock-up garages on the other.
+The owners of the site lived across the road and originally bought it to prevent it from being developed.

-Seeing an opportunity, our clients have decided to develop the land themselves.
-Planning restrictions only allow a single storey above ground, so we proposed a half basement to meet the client’s brief for a two-bedroom house.
+Seeing an opportunity, our clients decided to develop the land themselves.
+Planning restrictions allowed a single storey above ground, so we proposed a basement to meet the client’s brief for a two-bedroom house.

-The house's interior spaces will give onto the new courtyards through steel and glass 'crittal' style doors.
-Western red cedar clads one of the courtyard walls and passes inside to clad the small rooms (study, cloakroom, utility).
+The house's interior spaces give onto the new courtyards through steel and glass ‘Crittal' style doors.
+Western red cedar clads the courtyard walls and passes inside to clad the small rooms (study, cloakroom, utility).

 The clients have now sold their old house to occupy this one.